John Murphy, LMT

 John D. Murphy, LMFT

-I offer a proactive therapeutic approach tailored to understanding your unique needs.
+I take a proactive, personalized approach to understanding your needs.
 It’s a privilege to support your healing and personal journey.

-This approach includes people from all creeds and cultures.
+My treatment model includes people from all creeds and cultures.
 I am happy to support Entrepreneurial, Religious, Non-Religious, LGBTQ+, and Veteran populations.
-Particularly, and as a male therapist, I have special interest in supporting young men as they navigate the unique challenges of today's modern world.
+In particular, as a male therapist, I have a special interest in supporting men as they navigate the unique challenges of today's world.

-My goal for each client includes attaining self-reliance and greater autonomy.
+My goal for each client is to achieve self-reliance and greater autonomy.
 That means intentionally climbing to a point of no longer needing therapeutic services.
-Though there is nothing wrong with check ups as new problems arise, the final destination for therapy is to live life on your own terms.
+Though there is nothing wrong with returning to counseling as new problems arise, the ultimate goal of therapy is to live life on your own terms.

 Rock Garden, Kyoto, Japan

-My clinical work history includes a diverse clientele base, from counseling those in the Tennessee prison system to a university mental health clinic, and my own private practice, going 5 years strong.
+My work history includes a diverse clientele base, from counseling those in the Tennessee prison system to a university mental health clinic to my own private practice, now over 5 years strong.
 I’ve encountered and treated a wide variety of diagnostic populations.
 This has also helped me become culturally sensitive and empathetic to struggles I have not personally experienced.
-So while I’ve seen the works, that doesn’t mean I know your story or get to make assumptions about who you are.
+So while I’ve seen the works, that doesn’t mean I know your story or make quick assumptions about who you are.

 Education and Training